nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 SELECT * FROM Document WHERE dc:created >= DATE '2007-02-15' AND dc:created <= DATE '2007-03-15'
 SELECT * FROM Document WHERE my:boolean = 1
 SELECT * FROM Document WHERE ecm:isProxy = 1
-SELECT * FROM Document WHERE ecm:isCheckedInVersion = 1
+SELECT * FROM Document WHERE ecm:isVersion = 1
-SELECT * FROM Document WHERE ecm:isProxy = 0 AND ecm:isCheckedInVersion = 0
+SELECT * FROM Document WHERE ecm:isProxy = 0 AND ecm:isVersion = 0
 SELECT * FROM Document WHERE ecm:uuid = 'c5904f77-299a-411e-8477-81d3102a81f9'
 SELECT * FROM Document WHERE ecm:name = 'foo'
 SELECT * FROM Document WHERE ecm:parentId = '5442fff5-06f1-47c9-ac59-1e10ef8e985b'